Cisco CCNP - SPCOR (350-501) Certification

 Nova

 Nova is the primary compute engine of OpenStack, responsible for instance scheduling, creation and termination.
-In order to ensure widespread interoperability, Nova supports a wide range of hypervisors, including QEMU/KVM, Hyper-V, VMware ESXi and Xen.
+In order to ensure widespread interoperability, Nova supports a wide range of hypervisors, including QEMU/KVM (the most commonly used today), Hyper-V, VMware ESXi and Xen.

 Glance